KCacheTeam/pika-tools/README.md

 # pika-port
 ---
-*This project is used to move data from pika to pika/redis.*
+*Pika-port is used to move data from pika to pika/redis.
+This repo has been [included officially](https://github.com/Qihoo360/pika/wiki/pika%E5%88%B0redis%E8%BF%81%E7%A7%BB%E5%B7%A5%E5%85%B7).*

 ## Intro